- Does a DWI raise car insurance rates in New Mexico?

 Does a DWI raise car insurance rates in New Mexico?

-Car insurance companies charge much higher rates if you are proven to be a risky driver.
-If you have multiple DWIs, average rates dramatically increase to $4,399.
+Auto insurance companies substantially increase premiums when they classify you as a high-risk driver.
+If you accumulate multiple DWIs, average rates escalate drastically to $4,399.

 How much does a DWI raise your insurance in New Mexico?

-The cheapest insurer after a DWI is State Farm, with rates averaging $1,788.
-The next cheapest insurer is Progressive a difference of $56 from State Farm.
-Geico has the third-most affordable car insurance rates with a DWI.
+The cheapest insurer after a DWI is State Farm, with average premiums of $1,788.
+The next most affordable option is Progressive, where rates are $56 higher than those of State Farm.
+GEICO offers the third-lowest car insurance rates for drivers with a DWI.

-This table shows average car insurance rates after a DWI in New Mexico.
+This table displays average car insurance rates for a driver with a DWI in New Mexico.

 PEOPLE ASK:

-What happens when you get a DWI in New Mexico?
+What happens when you get a DUI in New Mexico?

-If you’re convicted of a DWI in New Mexico, consequences are severe.
-For a first offense, you’ll face fines and fees.
-Your car may also be impounded, your driver's license suspended, and car insurance rates will increase for seven years.
+If you're convicted of a DUI in New Mexico, consequences are severe.
+For a first offense, you'll face fines and fees.
+Your car may also be impounded, your driver's license suspended, car insurance rates will increase, and DWI will stay on your record for seven years.

 If someone gets a DWI in your car, does it go on your insurance?